EzeOnoky/P9/README.md

 - **Side Self Study**: Read about different [DNS record types](https://www.cloudflare.com/learning/dns/dns-records/) and learn what they are used for.

-### 4B. - On your Browser, try Loading NGINX-LB using domain name - www.ezeonokyproject10.com.ng or ezeonokyproject10.com.ng
+### 4B.   - On your Browser, try Loading NGINX-LB using the new domain name

 We then try to access the nginx-LB from the browser using our domain name - www.ezeonokyproject10.com.ng or ezeonokyproject10.com.ng